dpranantha/academy-llm-applications-course-new/README.md

 To make sure everything is setup correctly you can:
 - Inspect the bottom left corner, which should say "Codespaces" (may be located elsewhere in the Windows version)
-- Open a terminal in VS Code and run `python -V`, which should return a Python version >= 3.9.
+- Open a terminal in VS Code and run `uv run python -V`, which should return a Python version >= 3.11.
-- Run `poetry -V`, which should return any version of Poetry.
+- Open a terminal in VS Code and rpiun `uv pip check` or `uv pip show llm-in-production`.

 6. When prompted in the notebooks, select the `.venv` Python:
 <p align="center">